Social Security Payment Schedule for 2025

 Find out when you can expect your first 2025 Social Security payment and the date you get paid when your scheduled day falls on a holiday.

-The first 2025 Social Security payments will begin arriving in January.
-When you receive your payment, with a few exceptions, is based on your date of birth.
+The first 2025 Social Security payments will begin arriving shortly.
+Your date of birth will determine when you receive your payment, with a few exceptions.
 However, if you received Social Security before May 1997 or are receiving both Social Security & SSI, Social Security is paid on the 3rd and SSI on the 1st.
 If your payment date falls on a federal holiday or weekend, you can expect to receive that month’s payment on the weekday immediately prior.

 What will the average monthly social security check be in 2025?

-In August 2024, the average Social Security monthly check for all retirement beneficiaries was $1,920.48, according to the Social Security Administration (SSA).
-If this percentage becomes effective, beneficiaries will see an annual increase of $576 or a monthly increase of $48.00 for a monthly benefit of $1968.
-48. While you wait to learn more about the 2025 COLA, you can take a look at what the average Social Security check is by age.
+In November 2024, the average Social Security monthly check for all retirement beneficiaries was $ 1,876.95, according to the Social Security Administration (SSA).
+If you are interested in knowing more about SS benefit payments and how your check measures up to peers, take a look at what the average Social Security check is by age.

 Sign up for Kiplinger’s Free E-Newsletters